DSC-202-Cinescope/cinescope/README.md

 To upload the data to the database we will proceed with using DataGrip for simplicity There are 4 .csv files that we will upload to Postgres
 - data/csv-files/genre.csv
-- data/person\_ids.csv
+- data/csv-files/person\_ids.csv
-- movies-master.csv
+- data/csv-files/movies-master.csv
-- actor-movie-ids-master.csv
+- data/csv-files/actor-movie-ids-master.csv

 *** Please note: movie-master.csv contains ~1.6 million entries and actor-movie-ids-master.csv contains nearly 6 million entries.
 These both will take a long time to upload to postgres.
 This took me over a full day to import the data.